grafana/loki/docs/clients/promtail/configuration.md

 # URL for the Distributor.
 url: <string>

-# The tenant / org ID used by default to push logs to Loki.
+# The tenant ID used by default to push logs to Loki.
 If omitted or empty
 # it assumes Loki is running in single-tenant mode and no X-Scope-OrgID header
 # it sent.
 [tenant_id: <string>]